CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 - The use of IP Tables is required in configuration
 - Any line with the action *LOG* must be immediately followed with the same line with the action *DROP*

-Be sure to apply changes to the default control plane policies with `cl-acltool` so that they are properly hardware accelerated.
+Be sure to apply changes to the default control plane policies with `cl-acltool` so that they are hardware accelerated correctly.

 The following command applies all the ACLs and control plane policy rules in the `/etc/cumulus/acl/policy.d/` directory: